River Plate Anglers - Rio Negro System

 Packages do not include:

-international airfare (approximately $1,000.00 Miami roundtrip to Manaus), Brazilian visa, single occupancy, suggested voluntary tips to camp staff ($250.00) and fishing guides ($250.00), jigs at camp for sale: $5.00 each, ($1.00 refund for returned used jigs), food and beverages in Manaus and private city tours, special transfers and hotel reservations when not arriving and/or departing with the group, airport departure tax, satellite phone calls ($5.00 per minute), internet connection $10.00 per minute – minimum charged is one minute; extra hotel nights or day rooms; any last minute taxes, fees, stamps or compensations of any form levied by the local authorities; baitcasting lures, fly fishing tackle, catfishing rigs, insect repellent, sunscreen, medicines, floatplane - extra cost $750.00 p.p. required for the Headwaters eight-passenger program, (The floatplane is optional for all other programs with a minimum of eight passengers) Anything not mentioned under inclusions.
+International airfare, Brazilian visa, suggested voluntary tips to camp staff ($250.00) and fishing guides ($250.00), food and beverages in Manaus and private city tours, special transfers and hotel reservations when not arriving with the party, airport departure tax, satellite phone calls ($5.00 per minute) at camp, internet connection ($10.00/minute – minimum charged, one minute) at camp, extra hotel overnights or day rooms, any last moment taxes, fees, stamps, or compensations of any form levied by the local authorities, baitcasting lures, fly fishing tackle, spinning tackle, catfishing rigs, jigs about $5.00 each at camp, insect repellent, sunscreen, medicines, and anything not mentioned under inclusions.